AndrewAllgood/aao-helper/README.md

 ### Auto manage threads

 5. `/auto_unarchive` Invoke this in a thread to automatically unhide it when it would normally disappear from the channel list after the auto archive duration.
 Invoke in a channel to do this for all threads in that channel.
 Closed/locked threads will not be affected; auto archive does not register as archiving, it somehow only changes visibility.
-Note: if you restart the host server too frequently, this can clog up the audit log modifying threads whose last message was too long ago, so send a bump message in those threads if that's an issue.
+Note: if the host server restarts many times, this can clog up the Audit Log modifying threads with an old last message, so send a bump message in those threads if that's an issue.

 6. `/auto_close_forum_posts` Invoke this with a forum ID to have it automatically archive forum posts that have not had recent messages.
-Default cutoff is 14 days ago.
+Default cutoff is `14` days ago.
 Can also auto-lock if desired.

 ### Exhibition match